 The walled gardens create a feeling of quiet peacefulness and one can imagine the centuries of residents of the Deanery walking the winding pathways and stone arches in search of inspiration or just meditating on the meaning of life.

-Please enjoy your brief view of the Deanery but please be aware that some of the paths are steep and may be slippery if the weather is unkind.
+Please be aware that some of the paths are steep and may be slippery in wet weather.

-Some of the stone arches are low so please remember to duck at the appropriate moment.
+Some of the stone arches are low so please take care and remember to duck at the appropriate moment!

-There is a swing in the gardens but is only suitable for very small children as the apple tree holding it is too slender to support larger people – please avoid sitting on it if possible.
+The children’s garden swing it is only suitable for very small children as the apple tree holding it is too slender to take much weight – please avoid sitting on it if possible.

-PLEASE NOTE: the annual Ordination Service will be taking place on Saturday 26th June, so the Cathedral building itself will be closed from 10am until 1.30pm.
+PLEASE NOTE: whilst this garden will be open on both days, due to the annual Ordination Service on Saturday 25th June, the Cathedral building and Cloister Garden will be closed until 12.45pm.